 In addition to the compensation data of our peer group, our Compensation Committee and Haigh review industry specific, broad-based compensation surveys.
-In 2019, the Radford Global Life Science survey was used to supplement the peer company market data.
+In 2021 and 2022, as in previous years, the Aon/Radford Global Life Science survey was used to supplement the peer company market data.